vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/078/03_samudriyA_apsaraso.md

 By my rules (“Vedic anyá-, Fs.
 Beekes 1997), anyá- here should be definite because it is in non-initial position - hence “the other.”
 This works well with the interpr. just elaborated, that the two contrastive phrases define the whole.

 One further syntactic issue: what is the gen.-abl. in svásyā árātyā(h) … anyásyā árātyā(ḥ) doing?
-Ge supplies “protect” to govern an abl., on the basis of VIII.71.1 pāhí víśvasyā árāteḥ.
-This is certainly possible - and is endorsed by Old.
+Geldner supplies “protect” to govern an abl., on the basis of VIII.71.1 pāhí víśvasyā árāteḥ.
+This is certainly possible - and is endorsed by Oldenberg

 However, because of the starkness of the expression, which underlines the contrasts between each matching element, I am reluctant to introduce any extraneous words and take the two phrases as independent gen.-abl. in loosely causal/circumstantial usage.
 Not very satisfactory, I admit.